 JoAnn Kamuf Ward

-JoAnn Kamuf Ward is Counsel for the Human Rights Institute’s Human Rights in the U.S. Project.
+JoAnn Kamuf Ward is Associate Director for the Human Rights in the U.S. Project.
 Ms. Ward focuses on promoting the use of a human rights framework to address inequality and social injustice domestically.
 Her work includes developing strategies to strengthen federal and local mechanisms for monitoring and enforcing human rights as a member of the Human Rights at Home Campaign, as well as assisting with the Institute’s treaty implementation initiative and the Bringing Human Rights Home Lawyers’ Network.

 Ms. Ward is dedicated to advancing respect for human rights in the U.S. and abroad.
 Her writing, research and practical experience focus upon improving access to basic rights such as education and housing and increasing avenues for political participation.
 She has also taught a course on international human rights as an adjunct faculty member at Fordham University School of Law.